usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-resources/windows.rst

 This chapter describes how to create your own Windows Golden Images.
 Windows Golden Images need to be created in order to create Windows templates.
 If you want to incorporate a Windows update, then you need to create and install a new set of Golden Images.
 UShareSoft has a tool called the Golden Creator and can provide Golden Images.
 This chapter assumes you want to create the Golden Image yourself.

-..note: A good knowledge of Windows is required.
+..note:: A good knowledge of Windows is required.

 Supported Windows Versions
 --------------------------